vpsfreecz/vpsadminos/docs/containers/declarative.md

 };
 ```

-The container above will be created from a template downloaded from the default
+The container above will be created from an image downloaded from the default
 repository provided by vpsAdminOS.
-Containers can also be created from custom
+Containers can also be created from local
-template archives:
+images:

 ```nix
 osctl.pools.tank = {